Boston Massachusetts Temple

 The Boston Massachusetts Temple holds the distinction of being the 100th operating temple of the Church—fulfilling President Gordon B. Hinckley's desire to have 100 temples in operation before the end of the year 2000.

-The joint announcement of the Boston Massachusetts Temple and the White Plains New York Temple replaced the Church's previously announced plans to build a temple in Hartford, Connecticut, to serve both New York and New England.
+The joint announcement of the Boston Massachusetts Temple and the White Plains New York Temple, later named the Harrison New York Temple, replaced the Church's previously announced plans to build a regional Hartford Connecticut Temple to serve members in both New York and New England.

 The Boston Massachusetts Temple site was originally purchased for the meetinghouse that adjoins the temple.
 And although the architect was asked to design the meetinghouse for the center of the property, he could only devise a design that placed the building in the lower corner.
 Despite the urging of Church leaders, he insisted that another architect would have to be hired if they wanted the building elsewhere.
 The design was accepted.
 That decision left a large empty parcel at the top of the granite crag, perfect for the later-announced temple.

 The original design for the Boston Massachusetts Temple was a 94,000-square-foot structure with six bulky spires of varying heights—the highest reaching 156 feet.
 A priesthood assembly room would occupy the majority of the top floor with the Celestial Room opening up to a top floor balcony.
 In a gesture of kindness toward opposing neighbors, however, the Church eliminated the top floor, all but one spire, and reduced the overall size of the building to minimize its impact on the neighborhood.